jundalisay/superb/content/en/research/constitutions/in/part-04.md

 36(i) to safeguard public property and to abjure violence;
 (j) to strive towards excellence in all spheres of individual and collective activity so that the nation constantly rises to higher levels of endeavour and achievement;
-1
-[(k) who is a parent or guardian to provide opportunities for education to his child or, as the case may be, ward between the age of six and fourteen years.]
+(k) who is a parent or guardian to provide opportunities for education to his child or, as the case may be, ward between the age of 6-14.